 I started this website driven by my life-long battle with low self-esteem.
 After years of suffering and looking for ways to boost my confidence, I have come to realize that low sense of worth is an enemy that shouldn’t be underestimated.
 Nor taken lightly.
 And it will not go away on its own.

-Low self-esteem is barely the new kid on the block in psychology.
-Although it’s still evolving, it remains elusive to pin down.
-There is not “a one-sizer” for all, as it’s also very subjective for each one of us–it’s a blend of our individual histories, backgrounds, family histories, race, gender, geographical location even.
+Lack of self-esteem is barely the new kid on the block in psychology.
+Although the science is still evolving, the notion remains elusive to pin down.
+There is not “a one-sizer” for all and it’s also very subjective for each one of us– it’s a blend of our individual histories, backgrounds, family upbringing, race, gender, geographical location even.

 Take this for a validation.
-Research estimates that 29% to 40% of self-esteem is hereditary.
-The remaining– some modest 60% to 70%–develops by nurture.
+Research estimates that 29% to 40% of self-esteem is hereditary, it’s nature.
+The remaining– some modest 60% to 70%–develops by nurturing.

 This is great news!
 It means that we have the potential to influence up to 70% of our fate.
-In terms of probabilities, I thnk that’s pretty darn good odds at success.
+In terms of probabilities, I think that’s pretty darn good odds at success.

 Over the years, I have spent a great amount of time reviewing the latest research in psychology and science–learning, trying out what may work for me, finding out what doesn’t.
 It took a while to re-gain self-love and acceptance, and to acknowledge that putting myself down every day is not the way to motivate myself to fare better and to feel good.
 On the contrary!